Travel to Tibet from Mainland China

 Train travel to Tibet is the most exciting way as you will go through Qinghai-Tibet Railway which is the highest railway network in the world and an engineering marvel.
 Because of the Qinghai-Tibet Railway, Lhasa, the capital of Tibet, is now conveniently reachable by train from mainland China.
 It affords a fantastic view of the scenic spots along the span of the Qinghai-Tibet railway with the snow-capped mountains, charming villages, rolling grasslands, crystal clear lakes, and pristine wilderness as backdrops during your train travel.

 Traveling to Tibet by train is popular so train tickets are usually in large demand.
 From April to October, millions of travelers flooded into Tibet by train.
 During the high tourism season, it's hard to get a ticket, and it's unlikely to get a ticket on your own.
 You'd better book your tour with a Tibet travel agency in advance so that your travel agency can help you manage a ticket.
-During the low tourism season, most passengers are able to book the tickets on their own.
-Please book it one month before your departure date.
+During the low tourism season, most passengers can book the tickets on their own.
+Please book it 15 days before your departure.

 Types of Train Accommodations